vpcarroll15/college-football/results.md

 1000 + (700-1000) * *season_regression*

-Again, it's not clear what this variable should be set to.
-Something less than one, presumably...but how much less than one?

-Note that, if the optimization algorithm decides that this variable is useless, it can set it to 1.0 to make it irrelevant.
-Similarly, if the algorithm decides that home field advantage means nothing, then it can set that to 0.
+If the optimization algorithm decides that this variable is useless, it can set it to 1.0 to make it irrelevant.

 ### Our objective function